kaesluder/kaesluder.github.io/content/_index.md

 Current interests include:

-- becoming more fluent in rust
+- Rust: Leveling up skills with tauri and command-line apps.
-- using Obsidian for knowledge management, job hunting, and solo ttrpg play
+- Obsidian: Knowledge management and document organization for learning and table-top RPG play.
-- prompt engineering for reflection and personal knowledge management
+- Prompt Engineering: Using large language models for reflection and documentation.

 ## Projects